Mr Sholto Bowen OAM

 Mrs Tiepermann is a passionate middle year’s educator with a specific interest in the Project Based Learning pedagogy.
 She completed tertiary studies at Monash University, majoring in Geography, Anatomy and Police and Justice Studies.
 During university her love of teaching developed as she worked as a Level II AASI Snowboard instructor in Stowe, Vermont, USA and also a dance teacher for over 10 years.
 She started her teaching career at Hampton Park Secondary College before moving to Huntingtower in 2007.
 Since then she has been Head of Geography, Head of Project Based Learning, Year 9 Coordinator, and Assistant Head of Warrell House.

 Mrs Tiepermann encourages a love of learning both in and out the classroom.
-She encourages students to experience as many extra-curricular opportunities as possible, preparing students for their future, whatever paths they may choose.
+She encourages students to experience as many extra-curricular opportunities as possible to prepare them for their future, whatever paths they may choose.

 Mrs Susan Swan